British Indian Ocean Territory: Formation

+Beginning in February 1964, the UK and US began secret talks about a military base in Diego Garcia.
+The US wanted a territory with no local population, and the islands were lightly inhabited compared to other potential locations.
+The initial option of Aldabra was dropped due to international interest in its ecosystem.
 In 1965, the United Kingdom split the Chagos Archipelago from Mauritius and the islands of Aldabra, Farquhar and Desroches (Des Roches) from the Seychelles to form the British Indian Ocean Territory (BIOT).
 The purpose was to allow the construction of military facilities for the mutual benefit of the United Kingdom and the United States of America.
 The islands were formally established as an overseas territory of the United Kingdom on 8 November 1965.
+While it initially sought for the base to be given on a lease, Mauritius was eventually paid £3 million to compensate for the territory's separation, under pressure due to then-ongoing independence negotiations.
+(An additional £650,000 was given in 1972, for relocation costs.)

 A few weeks after the decision to detach the Chagos Archipelago from Mauritius, the United Nations General Assembly passed Resolution 2066 on 16 December 1965, which stated that this detachment of part of the colonial territory of Mauritius was against customary international law as recorded earlier in the Declaration on the Granting of Independence to Colonial Countries and Peoples of 14 December 1960.
 This stated that "Any attempt aimed at the partial or total disruption of the national unity and the territorial integrity of a country is incompatible with the purposes and principles of the Charter of the United Nations".
-Largely because of the detachment of the islands, the International Court of Justice determined in 2019 that the decolonisation of Mauritius was still not lawfully completed.

 Mauritius became an independent Commonwealth realm in March 1968, and subsequently became a republic, also within the Commonwealth, in March 1992.